-SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment FSSB Recommendations ORGANIZATIONAL CRITERIA The Director shall adopt regulation minimally providing for a process reviewing or grading risk bearing organizations along the following.
-Whether it reimburses, contests, or claims for health care services it I provided, arranged, or for which it otherwise financially responsible if accordance with the time frames of Section 1371.
-Whether it estimates its liability for but not reported claims pursuant to method not objectionable to the discussive net equity as defined in Responsible in a positive net equity as defined in Responsible in the same in t and a organization shall require the organization to do all of the following: (1) Reimburse, contest, or deny every claim for health services it has provided, arranged for, or for which it is otherwise financially responsible for in accordance with the time frames and other requirements described in sections 1371 and 1371.25 of the Code, and in accordance with any other applicable state and federal laws and regulations; positive current and the following: (1) Reimburse, contest, or deny every claim for health services it has provided, arranged for, or for which it is otherwise financially responsible for in accordance with the time frames and other requirements described in sections 1371 and 1371.25 of the Code, and in accordance with any other applicable state and federal laws and regulations; positive current and the following: (1) Reimburse, contest, or deny every claim for health services it has provided, arranged for, or for which it is otherwise financially responsible for in accordance with the time frames and other requirements described in sections 1371 and 1371.25 of the Code, and in accordance with any other applicable state and federal laws and regulations; positive current and the following: (1) Reimburse, contest, or deny every claim for health services it has provided, arranged for, or for which it is otherwise financially responsible for in accordance with the time frames and other requirements described in sections 1371 and 1371.25 of the Code, and in accordance with any other applicable state and federal laws and regulations; (1) The contract should be limited to those claims for which the organization is responsible pursuant to the contract with the particular plan.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 ORGANIZATIONAL CRITERIA The Director shall adopt regulation mir providing for a process of reviewing or grading risk bearing organizations all following criteria: Whether it reimburses, contests, or de claims for health care services it has provided, arranged, or for which it is otherwise financially responsible in accordance with the time frames set or Section 1371.
+Whether it estimates its liability for inclust not reported claims pursuant to a root objectionable to the director.
+Whether it maintains at all times a tar positive net equity as defined in Reg. (e).
+Whether it maintains at all times a positive net equity as defined in Reg. (i).
+A risk bearing organization may reduct liabilities for the purposes of calculatint tangible net equities by the amount of liabilities the payment of which is guar by a sponsoring organization pursuant qualified guarantee.
+Sec.
+1375.4(b)(1 and a organization shall require the organization to do all of the following: (1) Reimburse, contest, or deny every claim for health services it has provided, arranged for, or for which it is otherwise financially responsible for in accordance with the time frames and other requirements described in sections 1371 and 1371.25 of the Code, and in accordance with any other applicable state and federal laws and regulations; ngible 1300.76 set its ng any ranteed t to a (1) The contract should be limited to those claims for which the organization is responsible pursuant to the contract with the particular plan.
 (CAHP/HMOT) Limit the "incurred but not reported" provision to apply only when an organization incurs liability through a fee for service arrangement for the provision of medical care.
 (SFHP) Change "incurred but not reported" provisions to apply only when organization incurs liability through fee-for-service arrangement with its providers.
 (LHPC) (a)(1) Delete "every" & change claim to claims.
 (AMGA) A 2-5% tolerance factor should be included in the requirement for the payment of claims.
 (Hill) This section needs to distinguish between delegation of financial risk and delegation of responsibility for the administration of plan benefits and payment of providers.
 (2CCS) The methodology of monitoring compliance should be consistent with HCFA and HMCOT.
 (2CCS) If a provider uses capitation to pay subcontracted providers, a report of the timeliness of capitation should be included.
 (2CCS)